 Coconut oil has become all the rage for healthy eating, skin care, and many other things.
 But what about coconut oil for your dog?
 Is it safe?
 Healthy?
-Dog Channel explains.
+PetMD explains.

 Coconut oil: It’s not just for slathering on your skin at the beach.
 From healing skin ailments to improving digestive health to aiding immune systems, coconut oil has been touted as a new and natural way to obtain optimum health.
 Dog owners are jumping on the coconut oil bandwagon, too, and finding that a little coconut oil in their dog’s diet (or smoothed onto their skin or coat) does wonders for their dog’s overall health.

 As with any new food or product you feed or apply to your dog, it’s best to check with your dog’s veterinarian first.
 Your vet will help you figure out if coconut oil is right for your dog.

 Coconut oil comes from the fruit of the coconut palm tree.
 The oil is high in a saturated fat called medium chain triglycerides.
 You might be thinking, “Wait — aren’t saturated fats bad for you?
 These are the fats we’re told to stay away from, right?”
 Not exactly.
 According to Dr. Jean Dodd’s pet health resource blog: “Whereas most saturated fats are comprised of long chain fatty acids (LCFAs), coconut oil is comprised mainly of medium chain fatty acids (MCFAs), or medium chain triglycerides (MCTs).
 Our bodies metabolize (break down) and recognize medium chain fatty acids differently than long chain fatty acids, producing a very different effect.”
 Dodd goes on to say that coconut oil’s chemical composition is different than the fat found in steak or butter, or some other fatty food.

 What Are the Benefits of Coconut Oil for Dogs?